-All AJCs in Hawaii have made progress in co-location of mandatory and core partners.
-During the process of co-locating, integration of the partners was initiated.
-Regular partner meetings and training to cross train AJC staff on partner programs are continuing.
-AJC s taff are also being trained to refer participants to partner programs and to co-enroll participants when appropriate.
-Co-enrollment maximizes the efficient use of program funds which is necessary since Hawaii is a small state minimum allotment s, receiving the lowest funding level possible.
+and training to cross train AJC staff on partner programs are continuing.
+AJC staff are also being trained to refer participants to partner programs and to co-enroll participants when appropriate.
+Co-enrollment maximizes the efficient use of program funds which is necessary since Hawaii is typically, a small state minimum allotment state, receiving the lowest funding level possible.
+Post-COVID-19, allotments rose to in proportion to unemployment, which hit a modern high.
+The challenge has been to effectively use a current abundance of funds, while preparing for a future return to the smaller allotments once recovery is complete.
 Each time a new partner is co-located, staff are trained to integrate the new program into the AJC operation.

-AJCs have also started to implement functional teams to integrate partner programs and provide seamless services to participants, and using staff more efficiently.
+AJCs have also started to implement functional teams to integrate partner programs and provide seamless services to participants, while using staff more efficiently.